 The Certificate of Incorporation of the Company provides that the Board of Directors will be divided into three classes as nearly equal in number as possible, and that the members of each class will be elected for terms of three years and until their successors are elected and qualified, with one of the three classes of directors to be elected each year.
 The Bylaws provide that there shall be a minimum of seven (7) and a maximum of twelve (12) directors, the exact number to be determined by resolution of the Board.
 The Bylaws further allow that by resolution, the Board may be increased or decreased within the minimum and maximum limits.
-The number of directors set by the Board is nine.
-Consistent with the terms of the agreement governing the merger with HUB, Fred J. Flanders was appointed a director of the Company at the time of consummation of the merger and is up for reelection at the 1999 Annual Meeting.
+The number of directors set by the Board is ten (10).
+Consistent with the terms of the agreement governing the merger with MWB, Jon W. Hippler was appointed a director of the Company at the time of consummation of the merger and is up for reelection at the 2000 Annual Meeting.

-At the Annual Meeting, stockholders of the Company will be asked to elect three directors of the Company for a three-year term expiring in 2002 and until their successors are elected and qualified.
-The three nominees for election as directors who were selected by the Nominating Committee of the Board of Directors are Michael J. Blodnick, Fred J. Flanders, and Harold A. Tutvedt, each of whom currently serve as directors of the Company.
-Darrel R. Martin, a current director of the Company, whose term expires at the 1999 Annual Meeting, has retired from the Board, and therefore, will not stand for reelection.
+At the Annual Meeting, stockholders of the Company will be asked to elect four directors of the Company for a three-year term expiring in 2003 and until their successors are elected and qualified.
+The four nominees for election as directors who were selected by the Nominating Committee of the Board of Directors are William L. Bouchee, Jon W. Hippler, L. Peter Larson, and Everit A. Sliter, each of whom currently serves as a director of the Company.
 There are no arrangements or understandings between the persons named and any other person pursuant to which such person was selected as a nominee for election as a director at the Annual Meeting, and no director or nominee for director is related to any other director or executive officer of the Company by blood, marriage or adoption.